kzlsahin/SiUnitsArithmetic/src/README.md

 class CustomUnit : CustomSpecialUnit<CustomUnit>
     {
-        /// <summary>
-        ///  A static constructor will be called at most once
-        /// </summary>
-        static CustomUnit()
-        {
-            // RegisteredWaitHandle the type
-            CustomUnit.RegisterSpecialUnit(new DerivedDegree(2, -2, 2, 0), CustomUnit.Instance);
-        }
         public new string Symbol { get; } = "custom";
         /// <summary>
         /// This constructor is only for wrapping base class constructor.